tophatmonocle/scripts-to-rule-them-all/README.md

 This is typically run after an initial clone, or, to reset the project back to its initial state.

-This is also useful for ensuring that your bootstrapping actually works well.
+This is also useful for ensuring that your install-dependenciesping actually works well.

 ### script/update